Buying an Annuity

 Types of Annuities

-Annuities may also be fixed or variable.
 Fixed annuities are low-risk and guarantee a certain payout.
-Variable annuities are riskier because they rely on the state of the stock market, but could yield higher payouts.
+Variable annuities are riskier because they rely on the stock market, but could yield higher payouts.

 How to Buy an Annuity

-Buying an annuity starts with researching an insurance company to invest with.
-Many people may choose to ask their accountant for help when selecting where to buy an annuity.
+Start by researching insurance companies to invest with.
+Many people choose to ask their accountant for help when selecting where to buy an annuity.

 Can I Cancel My Annuity?